Charles G. Dawes: Early life and family

 Dawes' boyhood home in Marietta, Ohio.

 Dawes was born in Marietta, Ohio, in Washington County, on August 27, 1865, the son of Civil War General Rufus Dawes and his wife Mary Beman Gates.
 Rufus had commanded the 6th Wisconsin Regiment of the Iron Brigade from 1863 to 1864 during the American Civil War.
 His uncle Ephraim C. Dawes was a major who served under Ulysses S. Grant at the Shiloh and Siege of Vicksburg, and was severely wounded at the Battle of Dallas, Georgia, in May 1864.

 Dawes's brothers were Rufus C. Dawes, Beman Gates Dawes, and Henry May Dawes, all prominent businessmen or politicians.
 He had two sisters, Mary Frances Dawes Beach, and Betsey Gates Dawes Hoyt.

-Dawes was a descendant of Edward Doty, a passenger on the Mayflower, and William Dawes who rode with Paul Revere to warn American colonists of the advancing British army at the outbreak of the American Revolution.
+Dawes was a descendant of Edward Doty, a passenger on the Mayflower, Robert Coe, a founder of the New Haven Colony and the New Netherland settlements, and William Dawes who rode with Paul Revere to warn American colonists of the advancing British army at the outbreak of the American Revolution.

 Dawes married Caro Blymyer on January 24, 1889.
 They had a son, Rufus Fearing (1890–1912), and a daughter, Carolyn.
 They later adopted two children, Dana and Virginia.